SpinalHDL/SpinalDoc/spinal/core/blackbox.md

     ...
 ```

-In order to avoid the prefix io_ on each IOs of the blackbox, you can use the function `setName()` as shown below :
+In order to avoid the prefix "io_" on each IOs of the blackbox, you can use the function `setName()` as shown below :

 ```scala
 // Define the Ram as a BlackBox